 Across the board farmland prices have nearly doubled in the last 5 years but the indications are that having started to plateau in 2013 they may remain static this year.
 Investors have been attracted by the safe haven this form of investment offers, which unlike gold, they are not making any more of in this country.
 On the contrary agricultural land is being gradually consumed by urbanisation.

 The nature of this safe haven is particularly interesting to foreign investors for two reasons.
 Firstly value accrues to land and property holdings only if secure land tenure is sponsored by a stable administration.
 The UK has an ancient tradition of honouring property ownership as against countries like Zimbabwe which have not.
 Secondly the weak pound has recently made this safe haven look cheap.

 The comparison with gold is worth looking at more closely when one considers their similar escalations in value.
 Like gold, the previous Government sold a large proportion of it’s holdings at the bottom of the market.
 Unlike gold, which has a holding cost and no yield, the holding cost of agricultural land is nominal and there is a yield albeit small.
 On a more prosaic level, when the going gets tough you can live on your land and sustain your family whereas gold has no nutritional value.

-My prediction, last year, that prices would plateau has proved to be correct.
-It will be interesting to see this year if the plateau holds or prices soften slightly.
-The illiquid nature of agricultural land means that price fluctuations are very slow but I believe that a modest softening of prices during 2013 is the most likely outcome.
+My prediction, last year, that prices would start to plateau has proved to be correct.
+It will be interesting to see this year if the plateau holds or prices move.
+The illiquid nature of agricultural land means that price fluctuations are very slow but I believe that a continuing plateau during 2014 is the most likely outcome.

 Gideon Sumption MRICS